In the early days of the Internet very little examination of the

 - Prefixes being announced from unallocated address space: Lists

-prefixes being announced from address space which is still in
+prefixes being announced from address space which is still held in

 - Number of addresses announced to Internet: Lists the amount of address